-- 4. Can employees refuse to come to work? - Employees may refuse to come to work if they have justifiable reasons for absence, e.g., they have applied for medical assistance to the medical institution and obtained a sick leave certificate. - As of 19 March 2020, employees arriving from abroad must self-isolate for 14 days.
-Such employees should obtain sick leave certificates remotely without visiting medical institutions within the procedure developed by a relevant local Government. - As of 20 March until 1 July 2020, employees who fall under the obligation to self-isolate will be able to get electronic sick leave certificates.
+- Can Employees refuse to come to work? - Employees may refuse to come to work if they have justifiable reasons for absence, e.g., they have applied for medical assistance to the medical institution and obtained a sick leave certificate. - As of 19 March 2020, employees arriving from abroad must self-isolate for 14 days.
+Such employees should obtain sick leave certificates remotely without visiting medical institutions within the procedure developed by a relevant local Government. - As of 20 March until 1 July 2020, employees who fall under the obligation to self-isolate are able to get electronic sick leave certificates.
 An employee who received an electronic sick leave certificate may provide the employer with the relevant details of such certificate.
-The employer must submit documents (information) necessary for the calculation and paying sick leave allowance to the Russian Social Insurance Fund (the "Fund") within two working days from receipt of the request from the Fund, or of the details of an electronic sick leave certificate from an employee. - For Moscow: Employees must abstain from reporting at work for 14 days following their arrival from abroad or following the arrival from abroad of people that live together with them.
-Such employees should get sick leave certificates remotely without visiting medical institutions. - 5.
-Can employees refuse to attend meetings or to travel? - As of 19 March 2020, employees must self-isolate for 14 days and refuse to attend business meetings or go on business travels if they arrived from abroad.
-Such employees can prove their work incapacity by sick-leave certificates, which they can get remotely without going to medical institutions. - Moreover, the employer is obliged to ensure safe working conditions and labor protection for its employees.
-Employees may refuse to attend meetings if the working conditions in said place impose direct danger on the employees' life or health.
-The same rule applies for business travels. - For Moscow: Employees must self-isolate for 14 days if they have arrived from abroad or live together with people who have arrived from abroad.
-Such employees must refuse to attend business meetings or go on business travels if they recently arrived from abroad. - 6.
-Can employer send employees on garden leave? - If an employee qualifies as a "risk factor" based on the criteria set out in the response to question no. 1, the employer is obliged to lock out the employee. - As of 19 March 2020, Russian employers must ensure employees' compliance with the self-isolation regime.
-Therefore, they must deny access to their premises/workplaces to employees who must self-isolate by statute. - For Moscow: Employers operating in Moscow must suspend from work and send back home those employees who have elevated body temperature, and deny access to premises/workplaces to employees arriving from abroad or living with people who have arrived from abroad.
-Employers must ensure employees' compliance with the self-isolation regime.
+The employer must submit documents (information) necessary for the calculation and paying sick leave allowance to the Russian Social Insurance Fund (the "Fund") within two working days from receipt of the request from the Fund, or of the details of an electronic sick leave certificate from an employee. - 30 March 3 April 2020 are announced as paid non-working days.
+During these days employers may not engage employees to work and must pay their regular salary to them.
+These rules do not apply to some organizations and their employees, in particular: - permanently operating organizations (organizations whose work cannot be suspended for production and technical reasons, for example metallurgical plants, or those that provide a continuously needed service (i.e., gas/petrol stations) - medical institutions and pharmacies - suppliers of foods and essential goods - organizations performing urgent work in emergencies and other situations where lives or normal living conditions are at risk - organizations performing emergency repair and loading/unloading work.